kiebel/wp-academicPeopleList/readme.txt

 1. Upload the wp-academic-people folder to your /wp-content/plugins/ directory
 2. Activate the plugin using the Plugins menu in WordPress
 3. On the Admin panel, use the Academic People menu to adjust the plugin
-4. Adjust the WP->Twitter Options as you prefer.
+4. Use any of the mentioned shortcodes.
 5. That's it!
 You're all set.

 Alternatively, you can easily go to plugins on the admin panel and add the plugin by searching the name.
 It will automatically download and install it.